LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/hello-jasmine.rst

 .. sourcecode:: js

-   assert.equal(hello("Jasmine"), "Hello, Jasmine!");
+   assert.strictEqual(hello("Jasmine"), "Hello, Jasmine!");

-Calling ``assert.equal`` with two arguments declares that we expect the two arguments to be equal.
+Calling ``assert.strictEqual`` with two arguments declares that we expect the two arguments to be (strictly) equal.
 As you get started with unit testing, nearly *all* of your tests will take this form.
-The first argument to ``assert.equal`` is a call to the function ``hello``.
+The first argument to ``assert.strictEqual`` is a call to the function ``hello``.
 The second argument is the expected output from that function call.

 If the two arguments are indeed equal, the test will pass.
 Otherwise, the test will fail.
 In this case, we are declaring that ``hello("Jasmine")`` should return the value ``"Hello, Jasmine!"``.

+.. note:: Jasmine also has a ``.equal`` comparison, which tests for *loose* equality.
+The difference between loose and strict equality with Jasmine is the same as that of :ref:`JavaScript in general <equality>`.

+   For this reason, we prefer ``.strictEqual`` over ``.equal``.

 Your test file should now look like this: